 - To wire relay connector.
-(Refer to Figure 2.6) - To connect or replace the battery.
+(Refer to Figure 2.6) - · To connect or replace the battery.

-/!\Disconnect the power supply before proceeding.
+To Disconnect the power supply before proceeding.

-- Make sure the flash memory card is fully inserted (or removed), before removing the cover. - Remove probe from handle clip (if needed).
+- · Make sure the SD flash card is fully inserted (or removed), before removing the cover. - Remove probe from handle clip (if needed).